Slithercze/XMLtoDB_V2/README.md

 2) VIEW:

-Views for displaying user-related information, drink menu, and order summary.
+Views for displaying city-related information, cities, and parts of cities.
 Views should render the data from the models in a user-friendly format for the end-users.

 3) CONTROLLER: